Ebaka716/designSystem/memory-bank/progress.md

 - Moved sidebar trigger from header into the sidebar itself (first bottom, then top, with alignment logic).
 - Added tooltips to sidebar items using shadcn/ui Tooltip components.
 - Enhanced `DetailRowV1` to accept `primaryContent` prop for more flexible left-side content rendering, enabling the "Activity Log" example layout.
+- Adopted iterative versioning (v1, v2, etc.) within `src/components` - **Evolved:** Consolidated Button V1-V4 into a single enhanced ButtonV2.
+- Removed hidden "Row (Layout)" section from testing page examples entirely.
+- Corrected button display logic on testing page, consolidating onto `ButtonV2`.
+- Decided against using `ButtonV1`/`V3` due to feature limitations compared to `ButtonV2`.
+Chose to enhance `ButtonV2` instead of creating `ButtonV5`.
+- Added `icon` size to `ButtonV2` for icon-only buttons.
+- Resolved `asChild`/`Slot` issues with `TooltipTrigger` by removing `asChild` for icon buttons and ensuring it's present for sidebar menu items.
+- Renamed `CardV1` props (`title`->`cardTitle`, `content`->`cardContent`) due to naming conflicts with standard HTML attributes revealed by stricter type checking/linting.
+- Implemented sticky footer layout in `CardV1` using flexbox to ensure footer always appears at the bottom.
+- Refined padding approach for `CardActionFooterV1`, applying it directly to instances in combined examples rather than modifying the component globally.